madfam-io/plinto/docs/developers/getting-started/README.md

-# Plinto Developer Getting Started Guide
+# Janua Developer Getting Started Guide

-Complete developer onboarding guide for the Plinto Identity Platform with step-by-step implementation examples.
+Complete developer onboarding guide for the Janua Identity Platform with step-by-step implementation examples.

 ## 🚀 Quick Start

-Get started with Plinto in under 5 minutes using our comprehensive SDK ecosystem.
+Get started with Janua in under 5 minutes using our comprehensive SDK ecosystem.

 ### 1. Choose Your Stack